(The story of Susan Burney and Molesworth Phillips)

 as an old man

 As for Molesworth Phillips he remarried, only ten months after the death of Susan, to twenty-six year old Ann Maturin, the younger sister of Norbury’s tutor in Dublin, and with her he had four children.
 This marriage did not last.
-He and his family visited France in 1802 without official permission and was subsequently detained there by Napoleon until 1804 when they were released and returned to England.
-In 1817 he served some time in jail for debt and by that year most of his lands in Ireland had been lost through a long series of sales, conveyances and surrenders.
-Thomas Fitzgerald of Fane valley, outside Dundalk, bought up the remaining parcels of land for £6,000 and an annuity of £200 to Phillips for the remainder of his life.31
+He and his family visited France in 1802 without official permission and were subsequently detained there by Napoleon until 1804 when they were released and returned to England.
+In 1817 he served some time in jail for debt and by that time most of his lands in Ireland had been lost through a long series of sales, conveyances and surrenders.
+Thomas Fitzgerald of Fane valley, outside Dundalk, bought up the remaining parcels of land for £6,000 with an annuity of £200 to Phillips for the remainder of his life.31

 Phillips lived out his last years in Lambeth, in London, where he eventually died from cholera in September 1832, at the age of seventy-seven.
 His final resting place was alongside Susan’s brother James at St. Margaret’s church, in the parish of Westminister, London.32